In this article, you will learn about different types of circuit breakers with their working and applications are explained with Pictures.

-These types of circuit breakers use an insulating oil (which has better dielectric strength than air) as a dielectric medium to extinguish the arc and break the circuit safely.
-The moving contacts and the stationary contacts are immersed inside the insulating oil.
+These types of circuit breakers use an insulating oil (which has better dielectric strength than air).
+The insulating oil is a dielectric medium to extinguish the arc and break the circuit safely.
+The moving contacts and stationary contacts are immersed inside the insulating oil.

 When separation of current occurs, the carrier contacts in the oil begin at the moment of separation of the arc contacts in the circuit breaker.
-This is because the arc in the oil vaporizes and decomposes into gas and eventually forms a bubble around the arc.
-They are used in applications such as power grids, substations, powerlines, and transmission and distribution systems.
+This is because the arc in the oil vaporizes and decomposes into gas, eventually forming a bubble around the arc.
+They are used in power grids, substations, powerlines, and transmission and distribution systems.

 |Advantages of Oil Circuit Breaker||Disadvantages of Oil Circuit Breaker|